-You can buy easily buy glycerin online and we prefer Viva Naturals which we got from Amazon.
+You can buy easily buy glycerin online and we prefer NOW Solutions glycerin which we got from Amazon.

-It is 100% pure vegetable glycerin and USP certified.
+It is 100% pure vegetable glycerin and GMP Quality Assured.

-After applying glycerin, you should wash it out in the morning with a gentle sulphate-free shampoo like the As I am Curly Clarity Shampoo.
+After applying glycerin, you should wash it out in the morning with a gentle sulfate-free shampoo like the As I am Curly Clarity Shampoo.